 Yes, drug tolerance and dependence can significantly affect mental health.
 Tolerance, where individuals require higher drug doses, often leads to increased consumption, triggering or worsening mental health symptoms like anxiety, depression, and mood swings.

-What is the Difference Between Drug Tolerance/Dependence and Active Drug Addiction?
+What is the Difference Between Drug Dependence and Active Drug Addiction?

 Drug dependence is a condition in which an individual experiences withdrawal symptoms and/or exhibits compulsive drug-seeking behavior due to physiological and psychological adaptations to drug use.
 Dependence can be both physical and psychological, and it often develops alongside drug tolerance.

 Active drug addiction is a complex disorder characterized by compulsive drug use despite negative consequences.
-Drug addiction happens due to tolerance and dependence.
+Drug addiction happens as a result of tolerance and dependence.
 It is a pattern of continued drug-seeking behavior, loss of control over drug use, and a preoccupation with obtaining and using drugs.
 Addiction encompasses physical dependence, but it also includes psychological and behavioral components.

 An example is someone who becomes addicted to opioids after misusing prescription pain medication.
 They may engage in drug-seeking behaviors, such as doctor shopping, obtaining drugs from multiple sources, or resorting to illegal means to acquire opioids.
 Despite experiencing negative consequences in their personal relationships or careers, they continue to prioritize drug use over other aspects of their life.
 In this case, they are actively struggling with drug addiction.

-Note that drug tolerance and dependence can precede or coexist with addiction, but not everyone who develops drug tolerance or dependence will necessarily develop an addiction.
-Drug addiction cannot happen unless the individual has become tolerant and dependent on the drug.
+Note that drug tolerance and dependence can precede or coexist with addiction, but not everyone who develops drug tolerance or dependence will necessarily develop an addiction, however, drug addiction cannot happen unless the individual has become dependent on the drug.

 For individuals in the drug tolerance and dependence stage, the specific treatment approach can vary depending on factors such as the type of drug involved, the severity of dependence, and individual needs.
 Usually, drug tolerance and dependence is associated with severe withdrawal symptoms that require medical care and tapering.
 Treatment can include: